 But that doesn't mean you can just show up to a wedding, say a few words, and congratulate yourself on a job well done.
 The wedding officiant is responsible for ensuring the ceremony they perform is a legal one.
-This requires understanding all aspects the process, as well as common pitfalls to avoid.
+This requires understanding all aspects of the process, as well as common pitfalls to avoid.

 1. Become Ordained

 First things first: if you haven’t already, you'll need to become ordained as a ULC minister here on our site.
-This is a fairly simply process – just fill out the necessary information, press submit, and we'll process your ordination shortly.
+This is a fairly simple process – just fill out the necessary information, press submit, and we'll process your ordination shortly.
 Keep an eye out for a confirmation email in your inbox; once you’ve received that message, you’ll officially be an ordained minister!

 2. Research Wedding Laws

 Wedding laws can vary greatly depending on your location, so the next step will be to consult our interactive Wedding Laws Map.
 Find the area where the wedding will take place, and read up on any specific requirements that might apply there.

 Some states require ministers to fill out extra paperwork or register with local officials before performing ceremonies.
 If this is the case, you may be asked to present official documentation verifying your status as an ordained minister.

 The most commonly requested item is the Credential of Ministry, which is included in the Classic Wedding Kit.
 Officials may also ask to see a Letter of Good Standing, which can be added to the package.
 Any other documents you might need – along with a host of useful wedding materials such as how-to books, commemorative certificates, and minister apparel – can be ordered online through the ULC Minister Store.